Why Should You Do an Intervention for drug or alcohol addiction?

 To save a person’s life.

-The answer is yes, the intervention can work.
-But it must be done correctly.
+The answer is yes, drug and alcohol interventions can work.
+But they must be done correctly.
 Success or failure hinges on the preparations and choices made ahead of time.

-An intervention is not simply loved ones gathering together to lay down the law.
-Although that’s far better than not speaking up, without making all the arrangements that essentially offer the addicted person no other choice but to go to rehab ahead of time, failure is a possibility.
+An intervention is not simply loved ones gathering together to lay down the law, although that’s far better than not speaking up at all.
+Without making all the arrangements that essentially offer the addicted person no other choice but to go to rehab ahead of time, failure is a possibility.
+That’s why searching online for “interventionist near me” is an essential step for your loved one’s success and health.

 Why Do So Many Attempts at alcohol or drug Interventions Fail?